Arvindkind/Bmi-Calculater/README.md

 # Bmi-Calculater
-This is a Bmi Calculater
+This is a Bmi Calculater,
 Author - Arvind Kumar